 High Season in Cancun

 When it’s cold up north, many folks head south looking for sunny weather and warmth — savvy northerners know the best way to survive a long winter is by taking a week's break when it's coldest and darkest.
 Wintertime is the most popular time to visit: this is peak season, so the number of visitors remains high and steady from the end of November through the beginning of March.
-It quiets down for a little while, but then spring break crowds become evident.
+It quiets down for a little while in March, but then spring break crowds become evident.
 The summer months and early fall are the quietest in terms of crowds, and are a good time to find great deals.

 The seaweed that's been washing up on beaches in the Caribbean (in Mexico as well as other destinations in the Caribbean) has been garnering a lot of consternation among visitors.
 Although this type of seaweed is a natural phenomenon that has been occurring for centuries, the influx in recent years has been greater, thicker and more widespread.
 It is thought to be due to rising temperatures in the ocean and larger quantities of trash.
 Think of it like the ocean's self-cleaning system.
 Unfortunately, it is unpleasant to look at beaches lined with seaweed and swim in water that is full of it.
 Hotels and other beach properties make an effort to clean it up as quickly as they can, but sometimes it unpredictably appears from one day to the next before it can be cleaned up properly.
 Although sargasso can appear at any time of year, it seems to be more prevalent in the summer months, when the water is warmer.
 You can check the official website of the Sargassum Early Advisory System (SEAS) for up-to-date information.